 The Treasurer/Director of Administrative Ministries serves as the principal financial advisor to the Bishop and Council of Finance and Administration.
 Manages all fiscal and administrative affairs relating to the Conference operating budget, trusts, memorials, legacies, investments, insurance, and property.
 Monitors the use of all funds which flow through the Conference Office.
 Provides financial support to all Boards, Agencies and Committees related to the Conference.
 Supervises the Conference staff.
-Is a member of the Bishop's extended cabinet.
+Is a member of the Bishop's extended cab_noemail.

 More particularly, subject to the constraints of the Discipline, this person manages all fiscal and administrative affairs relating to the Conference operating budget, trusts, memorials, legacies, investments, insurance, and property.
-The Treasurer/Director of Administrative Ministries carefully monitors the use of all dollars provided by the Connectional Ministries Fund as well as all other funds which come to the Conference Business Office (Treasurer's Office).
+The Treasurer/Director of Administrative Ministries carefully monitors the use of all dollars provided by the Connectional Ministries Fund as well as all other funds which_noemaile to the Conference Business Office (Treasurer's Office).

 Following actions taken by the Annual Conference, all funds are to be maintained in the Treasurer's Office (Business Office).

 The Conference Treasurer/Director of Administrative Ministries is the Treasurer/staff person for all of the following groups.
 Attending all the meetings and providing reports accordingly.
 They are as follows.